 The checkered black-rubber grip does a nice job of filling the space behind the trigger guard.
 The texture feels secure, without being sticky like some rubber grips.
 The grip completely surrounds the frame.
 There is no metal backstrap showing through the grip to slam into your palm when shooting hot loads.
 The finger grooves, too, are comfortable for the average-size hand.
 The grip and the smooth-surfaced trigger work together to produce a smooth, DA trigger pull.
 The overall finish of the Pit Bull is a generally uniform matte stainless.

 A revolver chambered in 9mm Luger (or 9mm Para or 9×19) may sound odd, but it makes sense because the 9mm cartridge is extremely popular and common with civilians and law enforcement and the military.
 Many shooters may already own a 9mm semi-automatic pistol, so if the shooter adds a Pit Bull to his lineup, there is no need to buy different ammo.
-The Pit Bull will chew through anything you feed your 9mm Glock, Beretta, SIG, or S&W M&P.
+The Pit Bull will chew through anything you feed your 9mm GLOCK, Beretta, SIG, or S&W M&P.

 From a coat pocket or conceal-carry rig, the Pit Bull can be quickly brought into action.
 The sights do not snag.
 The ramp front sight and the groove rear sight are large and make target acquisition easy.
 The Pit Bull is no target pistol, nor does it pretend to be.
 Like its name implies, it’s a fierce package that’s made to be used in close quarters.

-Shooting a Pit Bull at the range recently, I was able to consistently group six holes within 4 to 5 inches at 15 yards from a rest.
+Shooting a Pit Bull at the range recently, I was able to consistently group six holes within four to five inches at 15 yards from a rest.
 In single action, the trigger broke cleanly and crisply at 4 pounds 6 ounces, on average.
 Its double-action pull was heavier than 12 pounds, though it felt lighter.
 I was able to shoot DA quickly and accurately using a two-hand hold.

 I used an assortment of factory-loaded ammo—Speer and two types of Winchester ammo—and handloaded ammo.
 The 124-grain Speer Short Barrel ammo had nearly the same muzzle velocity as the 115-grain Winchester Super X. The felt recoil with the Speer rounds was more pronounced than either of the Winchester loads.